-1. Each Her se shall be the judge of the elections, returns and qualifications of its own members, and a majority of each shall constitute a quorum todo busi-ness; but a smaller manner may adjourn from day to day, and may be authorized to compel the attendance of absent members, in such manner and under such penalties as each House may provide.
+1. Each House shall be the indee of the elections. returns and qualifications of its own members, and a majority of each shell constitute a quorum todo business, but'a smaller number may adjourn, from day to lay, and may be authorized to compel the attendance pendities as each House may provide.

-2. Each House may determine the rules of its proceedings, punish its members for disorderly behavior, and, with he concurrence of two-thirds of the whole number.
+2. Each House may determine the rules of its proesis lings, punish its members for disorderly behavior, and, with the concurrence of two-thirds of the whole